mantidproject/documents/Project-Management/ILL/SANS-Requirements.md

 An example of a D33 reduction script can be seen [here](https://www.ill.eu/fileadmin/users_files/documents/instruments_and_support/support_facilities/computing_for_science/data_analysis/process_data_final.py).

+Note, in addition to Lamp another program is available from the ILL, [GRASP](https://www.ill.eu/fr/instruments-support/instruments-groups/groups/lss/grasp/home/).
+This is Matlab based, and was found by Wilcke to give somewhat similar results to Lamp, but with more noise in the results.

 ### General Algorithms Used

 | Lamp Algorithm | Lamp Description | Mantid Equivalent | Mantid Description | Notes |